 - PHP MVC frameworks: Recently one of the most popular backend options in the world.
 There are several frameworks like Laravel, CodeIgniter, YII, Zend, CakePHP, Symfony, and a huge community as well.

 - Google Firebase: An option for fast applications developments.
 Has some important features to get a backend up and running fast.

-As for Syndicode, you’ll find our tech stack for mobile development below.
+As for Syndicode, you’ll find our tech stack to choose your best backend technology for mobile app below.
 But we’d like to say, that is it always good to make a little research on technologies to gain a better understanding of what you need from your mobile app.